comprna/R2Dtool/README.md

 Options:
-    -H, --header: Indicates the input file has a header, which will be preserved in the output [Default: False] -o, --output <OUTPUT>: Path to output file [Default: STDOUT]
+    -H, --header: Indicates the input file has a header, which will be preserved in the output [Default: False] -o, --output <OUTPUT>: Path to output file [Default: STDOUT] -t, --transscript-version: Indicates that '.'-delimited transcript version is present in col1 and should be considered during annotation [default: False].

 ```